jagrit-goyal/Frontend_miniprojects/README.md

 Welcome to the Frontend Mini Projects repository!
-This repository contains a collection of small-scale projects that demonstrate various frontend technologies, techniques, and concepts.It aims to provide a variety of frontend mini-projects that cover different aspects of web development
+This repository contains a collection of small-scale projects that demonstrate various frontend technologies, techniques, and concepts.